repetitioestmaterstudiorum/psifoperma/README.md

 -   [ ] Add tests
 -   [ ] Follow the Meteor Seucirty Checklist
 -   [ ] Remove instances of window.location.reload()
+-   [ ] Get rid of alanning:roles
+-   [ ] Remove local contract deployment logic and voting state changes (instead, use a local Ganache instance that preserves state)

 ## Learn About Blockchain